Character Creation

 The Species

-Selecting a species will determine your stats.
-Your stats are four terms located at the top-right of your character sheet: Nimble, Tough, Competence, and Constitution.
+Selecting a species will determine the stats that your character starts with.
+Your stats are five terms located at the top-right of your character sheet: Nimble, Tough, Competence, Constitution, and Spirit.

 Nimble defines your character's agility.
-Nimble is used to move quickly, jump over objects, dodge, and for any other actions that require more finesse.
+Nimble is used to move quickly, jump over objects, dodge, and for any other actions that require an amount of finesse.

 Tough defines your character's physical strength.
-Tough is used to lift and move heavy objects, wrestle other creatures, and for any other actions that require more strength.
+Tough is used to lift and move heavy objects, wrestle other creatures, and for any other actions that require an amount of strength.

 Competence defines your character's ability to act under pressure, read situations, and see things that other people wouldn't.
 It will be used in moments of pressure and crisis.